Best museums in Florence

 The 5.1-metre-high sculpture is astounding and seeing it in person is even better than you might imagine.
 It’s worth visiting the Accademia Gallery just to see it (which is what quite a few people do).

-But there is lots more to see once you’re here, including some other Michelangelo sculptures, plus works by Botticelli and Giambologna.
+But there are a lot more to see once you’re here, including some other Michelangelo sculptures, plus works by Botticelli and Giambologna.
 While many of the artists on display are not household names, they are still among the best Renaissance pieces in the world.

 There are some interesting tours that will bring the artworks to life: